-The Library provides online interlibrary loan and document delivery request forms for receiving material from other libraries in Florida, the United States, and from around the world.
-For distance students, the University Library also provides full-service reference assistance through e-mail, online chat, or telephone and provides books via the US Mail.
-Reference and research assistance is available in person at the reference desk as well as via telephone and e-mail.
-In-depth assistance is also available by appointment.
+The Library provides online interlibrary loan and document delivery requests for receiving material from other libraries.
+For distance students, the University Library provides full-service reference assistance through e-mail or telephone and provides books via the US Mail.
+Reference and research assistance is available in person at the circulation desk and via telephone and e-mail.
+In-depth assistance is available by appointment.

 The Information Literacy instruction program teaches students how to conduct effective research using both electronic and print resources is also available by appointment for all undergraduate and graduate classes.
-The wireless café is on the first floor and offers coffee, tea, and hot chocolate.
-The University Art Gallery is on the second floor as well as the John C. Favalora Archive and Museum.
+Einstein Bros Bagels is on the first floor and offers coffee, tea, hot chocolate, and baked goods.
+The Sardiñas Art Gallery and Archbishop John C. Favalora Archive and Museum are on the second floor.